How to Buy a Car with Outstanding Finance

 - Once payment has been made, it's important to arrange a transfer of ownership immediately.

 If you consider how car loans work, it’s worth remembering that the lender uses the car as security for the loan.
 This means that the loan is applied to the car and not it’s owner, so if you decide to buy a car with finance owing, you’re taking on the loan and any potential problems it may have.

-In the worst case scenario, you could buy a car with finance owing and end up losing the car completely if the lender repossess it.
+- In the worst-case scenario, you could buy a car with finance owing and end up losing the car completely if the lender repossesses it.
 Your other option is to pay the balance off yourself, but this will include interest and fees that may have been mounting up.